 Hoppa över navigation

 In early 2024, the Swedish tabloid newspaper Aftonbladet published several articles containing serious allegations against the Trees for Global Benefits (TGB) carbon capture project run by ECOTRUST in Uganda.
-MAX Burgers has financed this project since 2009, so of course, we wanted to investigate the allegations ourselves.
+Max Burgers has financed this project since 2009, so of course, we wanted to investigate the allegations ourselves.
 Our responsibility is not to defend the project, but to investigate the facts, acknowledge any failings and act on them.

 Executivesummary:Threekeyfindings

-Systemicfailuresunfounded:The most serious allegations (child marriage, hunger and land theft caused by the project) were not substantiated by any of the evaluations, including interviews with the same individuals featured by Aftonbladet.
+failuresunfounded:The most serious allegations (child marriage, hunger and land theft caused by the project) were not substantiated by any of the evaluations, including interviews with the same individuals featured by Aftonbladet.

 Operationalflawsconfirmed:The investigations confirmed legitimate operational issues that require immediate action.
 These include delayed payments to some farmers, the need for clearer contracts and better on-site agricultural advice.